 Vertigo, Dizziness and Balance

-Our vestibular rehabilitation service provides assessment and treatment for people who suffer from vertigo, dizziness and balance problems.
+Our vestibular rehabilitation service provides assessment and treatment for people who are suffering from vertigo, dizziness and balance problems.

 Anyone can suffer from vertigo, dizziness and balance problems and in many cases symptoms come on suddenly and with no obvious cause.